d2l-ai/d2l-en/chapter_installation/index.md

 By default, TensorFlow is installed with GPU support.
 If your computer has NVIDIA graphics cards and has installed [CUDA](https://developer.nvidia.com/cuda-downloads), then you are all set.
+If you haven't installed the code in CPU version, you need to run:
 :end_tab:

 :begin_tab:`mxnet`